HealthDataInsight/way_of_working/docs/decisions/0003-use-keep-a-changelog-v1-1-as-the-format-for-changelogs.md

 ## Context and Problem Statement

 There is enormous variation in the way changelogs are written.
-We want to adopt a standardised approach that enables them to be easily read by other contributors and be machine readable for conversion to HTML for end-users.
-We want one that isn't just a dump of version control commit logs.
+We want to adopt a standardised approach that enables them to be read by other contributors and be machine readable for conversion to HTML for end-users.
+We want one that isn't a dump of version control commit logs.

 Which should we choose?